 At the February 2023 site visit, the team found insufficient evidence that candidates were receiving 200 hours of early field experiences across disability categories, in both general education and special education settings, that were both planned and supervised for the Preliminary Education Specialist program with Intern.
 Since the site visit, the institution has updated the early fieldwork tracking form to include tracking for General Education and Special Education settings and all applicable disability categories.
 The Early Fieldwork webpage has been revised and updated to provide information about the 200-hour requirement, the use of the tracking form (which the institution indicates candidates are already using), and information for candidates about how this requirement will occur during the early semesters of the program and with the guidance of course instructors.

-Through additional communications with the institution, staff has learned that it plans to develop a strategy for better leveraging existing partnerships to support structured field experiences and also match candidates with strong mentors within their network of local education agency (LEA) partners.
-The goal of this new strategy is to better align existing early field work assignments for candidates, wherever appropriate, with specific mentor teachers and school sites.
-The institution has indicated more information on these activities will be provided in future quarterly reports.
+Through additional communications with the institution in August, staff learned that it plans to develop a strategy for better leveraging existing partnerships to support structured field experiences and also match candidates with strong mentors within their network of local education agency (LEA) partners.
+The institution explained the goal of this new strategy is to better align existing early field work assignments for candidates, wherever appropriate, with specific mentor teachers and school sites.
+The institution indicated that more information on these activities will be provided in future quarterly reports.
+None was received as part of the second quarterly report.
+Staff expects this information will be part of the third quarterly report.

-Commission staff suggest the next quarterly report include course syllabit that clearly show how many hours of early fieldwork are included in each applicable course, a listing of LEAs where the institution has identified where the early fieldwork will take place in a setting aligned with the learning objectives of the course, and demonstration, through narrative or a database, of how the program ensures candidates are completing this requirement in a timely manner.
+Following analysis of the first quarterly report, Commission staff suggested the next (second) quarterly report include course syllabit that clearly show how many hours of early fieldwork are included in each applicable course, a listing of LEAs where the institution has identified where the early fieldwork will take place in a setting aligned with the learning objectives of the course, and demonstration, through narrative or a database, of how the program ensures candidates are completing this requirement in a timely manner.
+None was received as part of the second quarterly report.
+Staff expects this information will be part of the third quarterly report.